arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 - `table_strategy` refers to the strategies to understand tables for table retrieval.
 As the setting progresses from `"fast"` to `"hq"` to `"llm"`, the focus shifts towards deeper table understanding at the expense of processing speed.
 The default strategy is `"fast"`.
 - `process_table` refers to whether to process tables in the document.
 The default value is `False`.

-Note: If you specify `"table_strategy=llm"`, you should first start the TGI Service.
-Please refer to 1.2.1, 1.3.1 in https://github.com/opea-project/GenAIComps/tree/main/comps/llms/README.md, and then `export TGI_LLM_ENDPOINT="http://${your_ip}:8008"`.
+Note: If you specify `"table_strategy=llm"`, you should first start the [vLLM Service](https://github.com/opea-project/GenAIComps/tree/main/comps/third_parties/vllm).

 ```bash
 curl -X POST \